Medically reviewed by Drugs.com. Last updated on Jun 27, 2023.

 The use of any over-the-counter pain reliever should be limited to no more than two or three days per week.
 If pain medications are used more frequently, "rebound" headaches may occur on the days that medications are not taken.

 Frequent episodic and chronic tension-type headaches.
 These headaches are more difficult to treat.
 Rebound headaches are common when pain relievers are stopped.
 Therapy to prevent the headache before it starts is a better strategy than taking pain relievers after the headache is present.
-There are several medications that can break the cycle of recurrent tension-type headaches, such as naproxen (Naprosyn, Aleve, generic versions) and amitriptyline (Elavil, generic versions).
+Your doctor may suggest a trial of one of the medications used to prevent frequent migraine attacks, such as a beta-blocker (metoprolol or propranolol) or an antidepressant (amitriptyline or venlafaxine).

 Some people are able to treat their tension-type headaches without medications.
 You can apply an ice compress, heating pad or massage to any tight areas in the neck and shoulders.